 Riverside County Children and Families Commission (the Commission).
 The County Board established First 5 Riverside, also known as Riverside County Children and Families Commission, in 1999 under the provisions of the California Children and Families Act of 1998.
 The Commission was formed to develop, adopt, promote, and implement early childhood development programs.
-A governing board of nine members, that administers the Commission, is appointed by the County Board.
+A governing board of nine members, that administers the Commission is a popointed by the County Board.
 The Commission includes one member of the County Board.
-The Commission is a component unit of the County because the County's Board has the ability to remove some of the Commission's governing board at will.
+The Commission's governing board at will.
 It is discretely presented because its governing board is not substantially the same as the County's governing board and it does not provide services entirely or exclusively to the County.
 Additional detailed financial information, including separately issued financial statements can be obtained from Riverside County Children and Families Commission, 585 Technology Court, Riverside, California 92507.